This is how a real life photography session goes:

 How about being able to look back in 20 years at yourself making breakfast and remembering how all your kid would eat for 2 months was a spoonful of peanut butter.
 Maybe you want more pictures with your own parents to be able to show to your kids when they grow up (and remind them how they should take care of you).

-So now that you have read all of that, are the wheels turning in your head on how to preserve your favorite moments with your family?
+So now that you have read all of that, are the wheels turning in your head on how real life photography works?
+It's unposed, totally candid goodness.
 Still not sure but want to see more?

 I've got you covered!